-The brain and its system of nerves are better analyzed and comprehended, because they are less involved and more external; while the interiority and complexity of the Sympathetic Ganglia-the foci of the intelligent instincts and intuitions-render these nerves and spiritual conductors a continual mystery to physiologists and mankind generally.\ necting link and fountain source of energy, life, sensibility, magnetism, and inspiration.
-An injured or broken bone can be made to grow together; the arteries and veins are more difficult of reparation; the muscles, if cut or broken, almost refuse to be comforted and healed; while the nerves absolutely decline all efforts to reconstruct themselves when severed or lacerated; because the nerves once came out from the invisible sources of life, whereby the productive tendency to such ends was permanently expended.
+The brain and its system of nerves are better analyzed and comprehended, because they are less involved and more external; while the interiority and complexity of the Sympathetic Ganglia-the foci of the intelligent instincts and intuitions-render these nerves and spiritual conductors a continual mystery to physiologists and mankind generally.

 Insanity cannot be treated successfully without knowledge concerning the offices and needs of the hidden sympathetic ganglia.
 The brain and spinal cord-both supplied with nerves of motion and sensation-cannot inspire the blood and muscles.
-The Sympathetic Nerve is in the physical economy just what the Soul is between Body and Spirit-the con-
+The Sympathetic Nerve is in the physical economy just what the Soul is between Body and Spirit-the connecting link and fountain source of energy, life, sensibility, magnetism, and inspiration.
+An injured of broken bone can be made to grow together; the arteries and veins are more difficult of reparation; the muscles, if cut or broken, almost refuse to be comforted and healed; while the nerves absolutely decline all efforts to reconstruct themselves when severed or lacerated; because the nerves once came out from the invisible sources of life, whereby the productive tendency to such ends was permanently expended.